What does Investing really mean?

 Do you have what it takes to be an investor?

 As mentioned above, Being a passive investor is to let professionals manage our funds.
-But, to become a professional investor ourselves.
+But, to become a professional investors ourselves.
 We need to possess certain skills and basic behavioral tactics that are essential.

 Investing has always been termed risky for it requires an individual to be more mature than they usually portray.
 When we say mature, it is to be mature as in being more rational in decision making.
 One’s decision over emotions has no stand in the market.
 The stock market is a pure valuation game (In the long term) and an emotional holocaust (In the short term).